 The RSL common share awards are valued at fair value on the date of grant and that fair value is recognized over the requisite service period.
+As RSL is a non-public entity, the RSL common share awards are classified as level 3 due to their unobservable nature.
 Significant judgment and estimates were used to estimate the fair value of these awards, as they are not publicly traded.
 RSL common share awards are subject to specified vesting schedules and requirements (a mix of time-based, performance-based and corporate event-based, including targets for RSL's post-IPO market capitalization and future financing events).
 The Company estimated the fair value of each RSL option on the date of grant using the Black-Scholes closed-form option-pricing model.